 - Donate now

 Of all the small, brown, generic marsupials of the Australian Outback, the bilby is not one of them!
 These endearing, large and strikingly marked bandicoots were once found across the continent from the Great Dividing Range in the east to the turquoise blue Gascoyne coastline in the west.
-In fact, at the time of European settlement the Greater Bilby (as it is more accurately known) occupied 70% of the Australian mainland.
+In fact, at the time of European settlement the Greater Bilby (as it is more accurately known, or Mankarr as Martu call them) occupied 70% of the Australian mainland.